Bionic Commando Rearmed 2: Development

 The protagonist, Rad Spencer, received a slight redesign for Rearmed 2 (left) from his original Rearmed design (right).
 The change was well received by critics.

 Bionic Commando Rearmed 2 was revealed at Capcom's Captivate 2010 event on April 20, 2010.
-It was developed using the Diesel engine, which was used on both Rearmed and 2009's Bionic Commando.
+It was developed with the Diesel engine, which was used on both Rearmed and 2009's Bionic Commando.
 The protagonist, Rad Spencer, received a visual redesign for the sequel to tie in the years between Rearmed and the 2009 3D game.
-Spencer is equipped with an updated arm, has changed his hair style, and has grown a mustache.
+Spencer is equipped with an updated arm, has changed his hairstyle, and has grown a mustache.

 The title originally started development under GRIN, who had developed the previous title.
-When the company folded four months into development, Fatshark took over, having worked with GRIN previously on other games.
+When the company folded four months into development, Fatshark took over, having previously worked with GRIN on other games.
 Some key employees worked with Fatshark following the closing of GRIN.
-Simon Viklund, creative director on the first Rearmed was hired as a creative advisor to the Fatshark team.
-Of his position with Fatshark, Viklund remarked, "They were taking over things mid-project and I worked as a creative advisor during the hand-over to tell them what they were looking at."
-Viklund further stated that the original design for the game involved events beyond the existing plot.
+Simon Viklund, creative director on the first Rearmed, was hired as a creative advisor to the Fatshark team.
+Regarding his position with Fatshark, Viklund remarked, "They were taking over things mid-project and I worked as a creative advisor during the hand-over to tell them what they were looking at."
+Viklund further commented that the initial design for the game involved events beyond the existing plot.
 "I wanted to start off there and end up in a city in the FSA where everyone can see a bionic fighting.
 [I thought it would be] a nice way to convey that now everyone will see that bionics can't always be controlled."
 He noted that this would be an event in which the public would notice the dangers of bionics and seek to outlaw them.